 Why?
 Our thinking on this is very simplistic: you can eat the things grown on farms and you can burn wood.

-[Editor’s Note: Check out these related webinars, which can be taken for Continuing Legal Education (CLE) credit, or simply for practical and entertaining education for business owners, Accredited Investors, and their legal and financial advisors: Alternative Assets Part 1: Investing in Venture Capital, Private Equity, and Hedge Funds, and Buying and Selling IP.]
+[Editor’s Note: You may be interested in these related webinars: Alternative Assets Part 1: Investing in Venture Capital, Private Equity, and Hedge Funds, and Buying and Selling IP.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.